Appeals court rejects Trump’s bid to fire Fed Governor Lisa Cook

 In his dissenting opinion, Judge Gregory Katsas wrote that “President Trump removed Cook for cause.”

-White House officials and Cook’s attorneys did not immediately respond to CNN’s request for comment following the ruling.
+Cook’s attorneys did not respond to CNN’s request for comment following the ruling.

+White House spokesperson Kush Desai told CNN in a statement on Tuesday: “The President lawfully removed Lisa Cook for cause.
+The Administration will appeal this decision and looks forward to ultimate victory on the issue.”

 The court’s decision comes just weeks after Trump said he fired Cook, who responded by suing Trump based on “an unsubstantiated allegation” and that her firing violated her due process rights.
 If Trump is ultimately successful in removing Cook, it would mark the first time a Fed governor was fired by a president in the central bank’s 111-year history.